akshilg/classic-arcade-game-clone/README.md

 -   Download or fork the application from  [here](https://github.com/akshilg/classic-arcade-game-clone.git)
 -   Open  `index.html` in browser to start the app
 ## How to play
-*  Choose your player
+*   Use arrow keys to move your player
+*   Avoid bugs
 *   Get to the water
-*   Avoid bugs
-*   Reach highest level possible with 3 life
+*   Reach highest level you can with 3 life